 The following policies are located under Academic Policies and Procedures: Academic Calendar, Admissions Requirements, Attendance, Satisfactory Academic Progress, Service Learning, and Transfer Credit/Course Waiver.
 Click the link above for detailed information.

 Residency Requirements (Online Students Only)

 Students enrolled in the Ph.D.
 International Psychology Online program must attend two Residency sessions at The Chicago School of Professional Psychology (campus locations may vary).
-The four-day residencies focus on special topics in international psychology and research methodology.
-Both Residencies provide in-depth learning and opportunities for face-to-face mentoring for dissertation work and program learning.
+The three-day residencies focus on special topics in international psychology and research methodology.
+Both residencies provide in-depth learning and opportunities for face-to-face mentoring for dissertation work and program learning.
 Residencies are also an opportunity for students to build relationships with their classmates/cohorts and program faculty.
-Students in all concentrations are required to attend two Residencies.
-Failure to complete the Residency requirements will result in failure in the program.
+Students are required to attend two residencies.
+Failure to complete the residency requirements will result in failure in the program.

 Students are expected to engage in all graduate work, including but not limited to course work, field experience trips, and scholarship, with a high degree of integrity and professionalism.
 It is essential that students approach professional working relationships, collegial relationships, and client/partner-contact with respect for individuals, groups, and cultures.
 Further, students are expected to adhere to the American Psychological Association’s (APA) Ethical Principles of Psychologists and Code of Conduct and the “evolving universal code of ethics” (Gauthier, 2005).
 Students who choose to seek employment in the field of psychology shall not work beyond their level of competence and shall not use titles governed by credentialing statutes and/or regulations unless authorized by the relevant jurisdictional authority.
 Students who fail to comply with ethical and professional behavior guidelines are subject to department remediation and/or referral to the Student Affairs Committee for disciplinary action and possible dismissal.